Management and governance

 The British Museum appreciates all comments and takes complaints very seriously.

 If you have any suggestions or concerns about the Museum please do let us know.
-You can contact the Museum by email at email@example.com; by letter at Feedback, British Museum, Great Russell Street, WC1B 3DG; or by completing a comment form in person at the Museum.
+You can contact the Museum by email: firstname.lastname@example.org or by letter: Feedback, British Museum, Great Russell Street, WC1B 3DG; or by completing a comment form in person at the Museum.

 We will answer any written feedback within 20 working days of receipt.
 If we need longer to provide a full response we will write advising when you can expect a reply.